epicisgood/VicHopMacro/README.md

 To set up the macro on your machine, follow these steps:

-1. **Download the repository**: Clone or download the project repository to your local machine.
+1. **Download the repository**: Click on releases
-   - If you downloaded a ZIP file, extract it to a folder of your choice.
+   - Extract the ZIP file, to a folder of your choice.

 2. **Run the installation script**: Navigate to the project folder and run the `install.bat` file.
 This will install the necessary dependencies.
    ```sh
    install.bat
    ```

-3. **Activate the macro**: After the installation is complete, run the `active.ahk` script by double-clicking it.
+3. **Activate the macro**: After the installation is complete, run the `start.ahk` script by double-clicking it.
    ```sh
    active.ahk
    ```